trevorius/Rocket_Elevators_Controllers/readMe.md

 ADDITIONAL REQUIREMENTS :

-    //Logic of priritization of elevators
+    //Logic of prioritization of elevators

             - elevators will be called  first if moving towards the call second if stationary third if closer to their destination
     //Logic back to origin
-            - positions for idle lifts
+            - positions for idle lifts evenly spread out

-    Security Logic status online/offline to be added and circomstances to be used
+    //Security Logic status online/offline to be added and circomstances to be used

     Temporal logic
             - use building schedual to strategically position elevators